sidorenkobw/malia/README.md

 # malia
-A tool for helping people with disabilities to be understood by the others
+A web app for helping people with disabilities to be understood by the others